Gi60s/openapi-enforcer-middleware/docs/api.md

 ## Mocks

-The OpenApiEnforcerMiddleware has its own internal middlware runner.
+The OpenApiEnforcerMiddleware has its own internal middleware runner.
 Calling this function will define a mock controllers group that will handle requests and add it as an internal middleware.

 **Signature**